How We Determined Which Districts Were "Flippable"

 3 = dark purple (3 flippable races)

-One benefit to using precinct-level analysis and the outcomes of multiple races to determine "flippability" is that we can easily rerun our analysis and update our maps when and if new districts are drawn.
+We don't yet know what the final maps will be for the 2018 elections.
+One benefit to using precinct-level analysis and the outcomes of multiple races to determine "flippability" is that we can easily rerun our analysis and update our maps as soon as the new maps are final.